bsplku/KHBM2019_SummerSchool/Task_Classification/README.md

       - Calculating Hoyer's sparsity level and adjust beta.

     2-6.
 Set hyperparameters for training
-      - Settign hyperparameters such as learning rate and target sparsity level.
+      - Setting hyperparameters such as learning rate and target sparsity level.

     2-7.
 Create a model using definitions above
       - Creating actual model before training.